vtlanglois/Exercise-03d-Shaders/README.md

 ---

 Open res://UI/Menu.gd.
 Create a new Sprite node and make it the first child of Menu.
-Use res://icon.png as the Texture, and set the scale = (4.5,8).
+Use res://icon.png as the Texture, turn off Sprite->Offset->Centered and set the scale = (4.5,8).
 It will look pretty ugly for now, but we will add a Shader to remedy that.

 Select the Sprite, and in the Inspector, CanvasItem->Material->Material->New Shader Material.
 Then edit the new Shader Material.
 Under ShaderMaterial->Shader = New Shader.
 Then go to [https://godotshaders.com/shader/clouds-in-motion/](https://godotshaders.com/shader/clouds-in-motion/) and copy the Shader code on that page.
 Paste it into the Shader Editor Panel.